catohagen/morphos-roadshow-installer/README.md

   config file into editor, so you dont have to search and manually edit the file, the provided default configfiles have commented examples and comments, so its easy to edit what you need.

+* You can import your existing nameserver(dns) and hosts file directly into Roadshow files, no editing of individual files(optional, it asks)

 * Another important feature it has, is the tuning of internal tcp settings, using your input about your line speed and round-trip-time or ping, it can calculate better tcp.sendspace and tcp.recvspace so you will get much faster browsing responsivness and transfer rates over the web.